gordlea/home-assistant-addons/fireboard2mqtt/README.md

 See the addon's source code here [fireboard2mqtt](https://github.com/gordlea/fireboard2mqtt/).
 It can also be run standalone instead of as a home assistant addon.

+## Upgrade

+Note, if you are upgrading from 1.x to 2.x, you may need to uninstall and re-install before it works.
+Your config will have to be re-entered, as the format has changed.

 ## Install

 In home assistant, go to the addon store, click the 3 dots and choose repositories.
 Down at the bottom where it says add, put: `https://github.com/gordlea/home-assistant-addons`.